-(a) Office Hours.
-The office hours of the Clerk in the Greenbelt and Baltimore Divisions shall beare from 8:45 a.m. to 4:00 p.m. on all days, except Saturdays, Sundays, and holidays observed by the District Court.

-(b) After--Hours Night Box.- A night box is located in the lobby of each of the United States Courthouses in Baltimore and in Greenbelt. -Bankruptcy petitions, pleadings, and other papers may be placed in the night box for filing after regular office hours, Monday through Friday (except holidays) and until the courthouse is closed to the public or midnight, whichever is earlier.
-The hours during which each night box is accessible are postedavailable on the court'sCourt's website.- The night box is intended as an after-hours convenience, and it is not intended as an alternative for filing papers during regular office hours. -All documents must be "date and time stamped" prior to being deposited in the secure night box.

-(c) After-Hours Filing.- During periods outside the regular office hours of the Clerk's Office and when the night box is not available, arrangements may be made in advance for time sensitive filings by contacting a designated courtCourt representative. -The contact information of the designated courtCourt representatives is postedavailable on the court'sCourt's website, on each night box2 and on notice boards in the divisional offices.

-(d) Deadlines Are Not Extended. -The availability of the night box and after-\hours filing do NOT extend the "Last Day" as defined by Federal Bankruptcy Rule 9006(a)(4), which Last Day ends for filing, other than electronic filing, at 4:00 p.m. when the Clerk's Offices close.

-(e) Division of Business. -The division of business for the United States Bankruptcy Court-for the District of Maryland is as follows:
+- (a) Office Hours.
+The office hours of the Clerk in the Greenbelt and Baltimore Divisions shall beare from 8:45 a.m. to 4:00 p.m. on all days, except Saturdays, Sundays, and holidays observed by the District Court. - (b) After-Hours Night Box.- A night box is located in the lobby of each of the United States Courthouses in Baltimore and in Greenbelt. -Bankruptcy petitions, pleadings, and other papers may be placed in the night box for filing after regular office hours, Monday through Friday (except holidays) and until the courthouse is closed to the public or midnight, whichever is earlier.
+The hours during which each night box is accessible are posted available on the court's Court's website.-The night box is intended as an after-hours convenience, and it is not intended as an alternative for filing papers during regular office hours.-All documents must be "date and time stamped" prior to being deposited in the secure night box. - Office and when the night box is not available, arrangements may be made in advance for time sensitive filings by contacting a designated court_court representative.
+The contact information of the designated court_court representatives is posted_available on the court_scourt_s website, on each night box, and on notice boards in the divisional offices. - (d) Deadlines Are Not Extended.
+The availability of the night box and after-hours filing do NOT extend the "Last Day" as defined by Federal Bankruptcy Rule 9006(a)(4), which Last Day ends for filing, other than electronic filing, at 4:00 p.m. when the Clerk's Offices close. - (e) Division of Business. -The division of business for the United States Bankruptey Court for the District of Maryland is as follows: